wenkangjing/frontend-react-redux/1_intro/README.md

 #### Manipulate state

 control -> state
-- DOM callback -> this.setState
+- element callback = this.setState
 - `<input type="text" onChange={event => this.setState({ term: event.target.value })}/>`
 - `this.setState({ bala })` to inform react state is changing

 state -> control
-- this.state -> control value/
+- this.state -> control value
 - `<input value={this.state.term} />`

 > use `{}` to wrap js in jsx